Why is it important for children to have choices?

 Flexible learning allows children to dive deep into the subjects they are intrinsically motivated in.
 Essential skills such as reading and math facts are seen to have an essential purpose when they are grounded in an area of interest.
 Freedom of movement and scheduling allows for opportunities for students to practice self-regulation.
 Children are given the responsibility of time and schedule management, which is not afforded them in a traditional school.
 Being in a multiage environment teaches responsibility and living in community.

-Do you offer a virtual school option?
+Do you offer a hybrid school option?

 Do you service students with special needs?